 - Now for the REALLY fun part.
 Place an indicator ice cube into a cup of vinegar.
 What happens?
 You may want to place your cup in the baking tray just in case it overflows!
 Add more ice cubes to your cup of vinegar.
 What color is the solution now?

 The Science Behind the Color Changing Chemical Reaction

 So, what is going on here?
 Well, a couple of things.

 Next, the color changing part.
-You start out with bluish-green ice cubes.
-You end up with bright pink vinegar.
-As you add more ice cubes the solution gets darker and darker and eventually turns purple.
+We started out with bluish-green ice cubes and ended up with bright pink vinegar.
+As we added more ice cubes the solution got darker and darker and eventually turned purple.
 It’s really cool!

-The color changes because the pH changes and red cabbage is a natural pH indicator. pH is a measure of how acidic or basic something is.
+The color changes because the pH changes.
+Scientists use pH to measure how acidic a solution is.
 Baking soda is basic, so the red cabbage juice turns bluish-green when mixed with it.
 Vinegar is acidic, which makes the red cabbage juice turn pink!
 As more baking soda is added to the vinegar the solution becomes more neutral, which is why it turns purple.
-Read my original post for more details and more ways to experiment and play with red cabbage juice.
+Read my post about how a red cabbage pH indicator works for more details and more ways to experiment and play with red cabbage juice.
 We even dyed eggs with it this year!

-I hope your kids love this experiment as much as we do!
-I had so much red cabbage juice I actually made a whole bunch of indicator ice cubes that I pull out once in awhile.
-This experiment is so easy to do and to clean up, plus it is so exciting for the kids to see the fizz and the color change!
-It makes a dull afternoon at home exciting and educational. 🙂 Enjoy!
+I hope your kids and students love this experiment as much as we do!
+I had so much red cabbage juice that I made a whole bunch of indicator ice cubes to use on future rainy days when we are stuck inside.
+This experiment is so simple to do and so easy to clean up.
+It is exciting for the kids to see the fizz and the color change!
+It makes a dull afternoon at home exciting and educational.